 Students learn about the nature of being kind and compassionate and how these characteristics make our campus and the world a positive place for all people.
 A goal of the group is to teach students how individual actions can positively impact people and how random acts of kindness can build confidence, compassion, and character.
-Monthly themes are associated with various kindness activities that take place in the classrooms and around campus
+Monthly themes are associated with various kindness activities that take place in the classrooms and around campus.

 discovering why service is important to them.
-Members are involved in a variety of projects, from presenting the group and its work at a TASIS assembly to creating posters for the organization.
-Other activities include helping to organize events, fundraising, and visiting Cometa.
-Students learn the impact that service can have on the lives of people.
+Students are involved in a variety of projects, from presenting the group and its work at a TASIS assembly to creating posters for the organization.
+Other activities include helping to organize events, fundraising, and visiting Cometa at least twice a year.
+The aim is that students learn the impact that service can have.
 They also learn that even the smallest gesture can make someone else’s life better.

 For more information, please contact MS Service Learning Coordinator MJ Breton.